nashville-software-school/aws-deployment-instructions/README.md

 ## Getting Started

 ### AWS Account
-Working with AWS Amplify and Elastic Beanstalk requires an AWS account.
+Working with AWS requires an AWS account.
 Fortunately, as of March 2021 Amazon still offers an extended free-tier account that gives free access for one year to all the services you will need to deploy your application.
 Even still, note that setting up an AWS account requires an active credit or debit card, which will be billed if your usage exceeds the free tier limit.
 These instructions will teach you how to set up daily billing alerts as an additional tool to prevent excessive unwanted charges.
 Moreover, AWS automatically tracks your service usage and will alert you if you have reached 85% of the usage limit for one or more AWS Free Tier-eligible services.
 Nonetheless, **prioritize security** to protect your assets.